douglasbonafe/myportfolio/README.md

 I have created this site with Node.js, Astro and it is being deployed to Netlify.
 You can have a similar one for you, if you want...

+## 🚀 About Me
+I'm a full-cycle developer with main focus on Quality Assurance and Automation...

-Please, visit my main page here on GITHUB for more information about Coding.
+Please, visit my main page here on GitHub for more information about Coding.
 I have different accounts in GitHub and Bitbucket.
 I am listing them in that README for your appreciation.

 # How to create your own